Schwank-Lab/epridict/README.md

 Predict prime editing efficiency based on chromatin context of a genomic location in K562 (ATCC CCL-243) cells.
 Repository containing `Python` package for running trained `ePRIDICT` (epigenetic PRIme editing preDICTion) models.
 Models were trained in K562 cells.
 Prediction performance may vary in different cellular contexts.
 Check out our [publication](https://rdcu.be/dLu0f) for further details.
+For comprehensive step-by-step instructions on using ePRIDICT alongside PRIDICT2.0, including practical tips for high-throughput screening, see our detailed protocol ([Mathis et al., Nature Protocols, 2025](https://rdcu.be/eAIEQ)).

 ## Complementary Model